 Passive Divine Healing

 - Makhleb gives HP for killing most enemies.
-He is by far the more common choice, since his healing is useful everywhere, and his other abilities are useful to just about any character build.
+Historically, Mak has been by far the most common choice for Deep Dwarves, since Makhleb's healing is useful everywhere.
+Its other abilities are also helpful to just about any character build.

 - The Shining One gives HP on killing "evil" enemies (namely demons, undead, and many spellcasters).
-This alone is not sufficient in most areas of the game, however; only in certain optional areas of the game this is likely to be a reliable, consistent source of healing.
-Also note that worshiping The Shining One precludes necromancy and vampiric weapons as means of healing.
+This alone is not sufficient in most areas of the game, however.
+Only in Pandemonium, Hell, Crypt, and Tomb is it likely to be a reliable, consistent source of healing.
+Also note that worshiping The Shining One precludes using Necromancy and vampiric weapons as means of healing.

 Active Divine Healing

-Five gods have abilities which can heal Deep Dwarves.
-All of these abilities cost piety, although to varying degrees.
+Six gods have abilities which can heal Deep Dwarves.

-- Yredelemnul gives worshipers the ability to drain ambient lifeforce at **** piety.
-This ability is quite expensive, requires considerable Invocations investment (the max it can heal you is Invocation*2), and only works on living monsters.
-Taking Yred for the sole purpose of this ability is inadvisable.
+- Yredelemnul gives worshipers the ability to drain ambient life force at **** piety.
+However, this ability requires a considerable amount of zombies and Invocations, and it only works on living or plant monsters.
+Taking Yred for the sole purpose of using this ability is inadvisable.

-- Ru lets you use Draw Out Power at *** piety.
-This ability also has a cost attached to it, giving you slight drain upon using it.
+- Ru lets you use Draw Out Power at *** piety at the cost of slight (temporary) reduction to your maximum HP.
 In a similar vein to Yredelemnul, taking Ru solely for this ability may not be wise.

 - Gozag's Potion Petition ability usually offers at least one option that includes a potion of healing or curing.
-However, it's unreliable and expensive, so is more suited for emergencies.
+However, it's unreliable, expensive, and is more suited for emergencies.

-Vampiric weapons heal Deep Dwarves when they hit a living target.
+Vampiric weapons heal Deep Dwarves when they hit a living or plant target.
 Unfortunately, they are quite rare, and there is no way to guarantee that they will be on a useful weapon.
-An early vampiric weapon may give a Deep Dwarf more flexibility in god choice, however.
+An early vampiric weapon may give a Deep Dwarf somewhat more flexibility in god choice.

 So What Does All This Mean?

-Before 0.17, Deep Dwarfs could not regenerate back temporarily reduced stats, and had to use the now-removed potion of restore abilities.
-Deep dwarf player ghosts also used to share the same regeneration restrictions as their living counterparts.
+- Before 0.17, Deep Dwarves could not regenerate back temporarily reduced stats and had to use the now-removed potion of restore abilities.
+Deep Dwarven player ghosts also lacked the ability to regenerate.